-Having splashed out a whoppng £2million on the place, the people behins Fazenda must be confident in their offer.
+Having splashed out a whopping £2 million on the place, the people behind Fazenda must be confident in their offer.
 And so they should be.
 You can certainly see where the money has been spent.
-There's an impressive bar area, and an outdoors terrace for 50, a great location to enjoy a tipple from the award-winning cocktail list.
-Fazenda offers 15 different cuts of beef, chicken, lamb and pork, while a bountiful salad bar caters for all diners, with options including sushi, smoked salmon, cured meats, hot dishes and traditional Brazilian dishes.
-As you'd expect there's an impressive wine selection too.
+There's an impressive bar area and an outdoor terrace with space for 50 – a great location to enjoy a tipple from the award-winning cocktail list.
+Fazenda offers 15 different cuts of beef, chicken, lamb and pork, while a bountiful salad bar caters for all diners, with options including sushi, smoked salmon, cured meats, hot dishes and traditional Brazilian fare.
+As you'd expect there's an impressive wine selection, too.

-Brought to you by the folks behind Almost Famous is this contemporary Tex-Mex restaurant.
-Located in Manchester’s Northern Quarter, this is Manchester’s premier spot for beer, tacos, burgers, burritos, beer, steaks, chilli, cocktails, fries, sides, desserts and even more beer.
+Brought to you by the folks behind Almost Famous, this contemporary Tex-Mex restaurant located in the Northern Quarter is Manchester’s premier spot for beer, tacos, burgers, burritos, beer, steaks, chilli, cocktails, fries, sides, desserts and even more beer.

 Cicchetti (pronounced chi-ket-tee) are small snacks, designed to be shared and traditionally served in the bars of Venice.
 Think Italian tapas and you won't go far wrong.
-You might be familiar with this kind of food from London’s Polpo (and associated spin offs and imitations), but equally impressive Venetian delights are available in Manchester, at San Carlo Cicchetti.
+You might be familiar with this kind of food from London’s Polpo (and associated spin-offs and imitations), but equally impressive Venetian delights are available at Manchester's San Carlo Cicchetti.

 With its glass prism-shaped entrance bursting up through Spinningfield’s pavement, Australasia literally takes you ‘down under’ to sample its pan-Asian cuisine.
-It’s one of the only places in town serving dishes inspired by South East Asian, Indonesian and Japanese cooking.
-Despite being an underground restaurant it's certainly not a gloomy place.
+It’s one of the only places in town serving dishes inspired by south-east Asian, Indonesian and Japanese cooking, and despite being an underground restaurant, it's certainly not a gloomy place.

-There are plenty of Thai and Malaysian restaurants to choose from in Manchester, some headed up by celebrity chefs (Ning), others located in swanky million pound buildings (Vermillion) or high profile locations like King Street (Chaophraya).
-One that has none of those things but consistently delivers good food is straight up, authentic Thai restaurant Phetpailin.
+There are plenty of Thai and Malaysian restaurants to choose from in Manchester, some located in swanky million-pound buildings (Vermilion) or high-profile locations such as the King Street area (Chaophraya).
+One that has none of those things but consistently delivers good food is straight-up, authentic Thai restaurant Phetpailin.

 While certain other places nearby have been grabbing the limelight, this Manchester stalwart has quietly been turning out quality food in a relaxed and friendly environment for many years.
-Named after its location, The Northern Quarter Restaurant and Bar (or ‘TNQ’) shares many of the qualities of its namesake and much like the area it appeals to the artistic, young professionals and creative types with its unique combination of stylish, funky minimalism.
+Named after its location, The Northern Quarter Restaurant & Bar (or ‘TNQ’) shares many of the qualities of its namesake and, much like the area, appeals to the artistic, young professionals and creative types with its unique combination of stylish, funky minimalism.